-Mozn and UAE-based Astra Tech Partner To Fortify Fintech Security Via AI-Capabilities
+Mozn And UAE-Based Astra Tech Partner To Fortify Fintech Security Via AI-Capabilities

-(MENAFN- Pro Global) Dubai, UAE - October 2023: Regional AI powerhouse Mozn, a leader in enterprise AI technologies, inked a landmark partnership with Astra Tech, a pioneering, UAE-based tech company.
+(MENAFN- Khaleej Times) AI powerhouse Mozn, a leader in enterprise AI technologies, has inked a partnership with Astra Tech, a UAE-based tech company.
 This alliance aims to strengthen their joint ability to tackle unique compliance challenges in local and global markets while setting a course for international expansion.

-This collaboration aligns seamlessly with the growth strategies of both Mozn and Astra Tech, offering a compelling synergy between their distinctive strengths.
-The partnership was signed at the Fintech Surge event held recently, in the presence of Dr. Mohammed Alhussein, CEO and Founder of Mozn, and Abdallah Abu Sheikh, Founder of Astra Tech and CEO of Botim.
+This collaboration aligns with the growth strategies of both Mozn and Astra Tech, offering a synergy between their strengths.
+The partnership was signed at the Fintech Surge event held recently, in the presence of Dr Mohammed Alhussein, CEO and Founder of Mozn, and Abdallah Abu Sheikh, Founder of Astra Tech and CEO of Botim.

 This strategic move not only supports Mozn's expansion goals into the UAE market but also aligns perfectly with its dedicated efforts to strengthen the compliance framework in the country.
 The objective is to enhance the overall compliance landscape, promoting increased safety and transparency in financial operations.
 With Astra Tech's PayBy-powered Botim platform consistently breaking traditional banking barriers, this partnership ensures that the app's 150 million users can operate the offered fintech capabilities with an additional layer of security.

-“Mozn’s alliance with Astra Tech is a robust union aimed at fortifying the financial infrastructures of tomorrow," said Dr. Mohammed Alhussain, CEO and Founder of Mozn.
-“By combining our AI-driven compliance solutions with Astra Tech's unique business model, we’re setting a new industry benchmark for rigorous compliance and financial fraud prevention.
+“Mozn's alliance with Astra Tech is a robust union aimed at fortifying the financial infrastructures of tomorrow,” said Alhussain.“By combining our AI-driven compliance solutions with Astra Tech's unique business model, we're setting a new industry benchmark for rigorous compliance and financial fraud prevention.
 The dynamism and growth potential of the UAE market inspires us, and we are uniquely positioned to address its compliance complexities.
-Together, we’re not just expanding our geographical footprint; we’re strengthening the very fabric of global financial security.”
+Together, we're not just expanding our geographical footprint; we're strengthening the very fabric of global financial security.”

 Legal Disclaimer: